-Let $\Cc$ be a class of graphs, we denote by $\Cc\oplus K_1$ the class obtained from $\Cc$ by adding an apex to each graph.

-Let $f$ be a graph invariant.
-A hereditary class $\Cc$ has {\em locally bounded $f$} if there exists a function $g$ with $f(G)\leq g(r)$ for every $G\in\Cc$ with radius $r$.
-The invariant $f$ is {\em apex-friendly} if $f(G\oplus K_1)$ is bounded by a function of $f(G)$.
+We finish our study of the local properties of transductions by considering classes that locally have a certain property, such as classes with locally bounded treewidth.
+Formally, let~$f$ be a graph invariant, that is, an isomorphism invariant mapping from graphs to natural numbers.
+A hereditary class $\Cc$ has {\em locally bounded $f$} if there exists a function $g$ with $f(G)\leq g(r)$ for every $G\in\Cc$ with radius at most $r$.
+The invariant $f$ is {\em apex-friendly} if $f(G\join K_1)$ is bounded by a function of $f(G)$.

 \begin{lemma} Assume $f_1$ and $f_2$ are graph invariants, and that $f_1$ is apex-friendly.
-Assume that every class with locally bounded $f_1$ is a non-copying transduction of a class with locally bounded $f_2$.
-Then every class with bounded $f_1$ is a non-copying transduction of a class with bounded $f_2$. \end{lemma} \begin{proof} Let $\Cc$ be a class with bounded $f_1$.
-Let $\Cc'$ be the closure of $\{G\oplus K_1\mid G\in\Cc\}$ by disjoint union.
+Assume that every class with locally bounded $f_1$ can be encoded by a non-copying transduction in a class with locally bounded $f_2$.
+Then every class with bounded $f_1$ can be encoded by a non-copying transduction in a class with bounded $f_2$. \end{lemma} \begin{proof} Let $\Cc$ be a class with bounded $f_1$.
+Let $\Cc'$ be the closure of $\{G\join K_1\mid G\in\Cc\}$ by disjoint union.
 Then $\Cc'$ has locally bounded $f_1$ (as $f_1$ is apex-friendly).
 By assumption there exists a class $\Dd$ with locally bounded $f_2$ such that $\Cc'\sqsubseteq_\FO^\circ\Dd$.
-It follows from \cref{lem:slunion} that there is an immersive transduction of $\Cc'$ in $\Dd'$ (with interpretation $\mathsf I$).
-Thus for every $G\in \Cc$ there exists a vertex coloring $H^+$ of $H\in \Dd$ such that $G\oplus K_1=\mathsf I(H^+)$.
-By strong locality, the radius of $H$ is at most some $r$, thus $f_2(H)\leq C(r)$.
+It follows from \cref{lem:slunion} that there is an immersive transduction of $\Cc'$ in $\Dd'$ (with interpretation $\mathsf I=(\nu,\eta)$).
+Thus for every $G\in \Cc$ there exists a vertex coloring $H^+$ of $H\in \Dd$ such that $G\join K_1=\mathsf I(H^+)$.
+By the strong locality of $\eta$, the radius of $H$ is at most some $r$, thus $f_2(H)\leq C(r)$.
 We deduce (by composing with the generic induced subgraph transduction) that $\Cc$ is a non-copying transduction of the class of graphs $H$ with $f_2(H)\leq C(r)$. \end{proof}

 The assumption that $f_1$ is apex-friendly is necessary.
 Consider for instance $f_1$ to be the maximum degree, while $f_2$ is the treewidth.
 A class with locally bounded maximum degree is simply a class with bounded maximal degree, thus has locally bounded treewidth.
 However, the class of grids (which has bounded maximum degree) cannot be transduced in any class of bounded tree-width as it cannot be transduced in the class of tree-orders.